|Nutritional Guidelines (per serving)|

 - Optional: 1 tablespoon raisins

-Scald 1/2 cup milk and stir in 2 1/2 tablespoons flour until smooth.
+Scald 1/2 cup of the milk and stir in 2 1/2 tablespoons of the flour until smooth.
 Let cool 10 minutes.

 Heat another 1/2 cup of the milk just until lukewarm.
 Do not scald.
 Place yeast in a small bowl and pour lukewarm milk over, stirring until dissolved.

 Add yeast mixture to the cooled milk-flour paste and beat until large air bubbles appear.